-- You should NOT attend your appointment if you have developed symptoms of COVID-19 Symptom checker
+- You should NOT attend your appointment if you have developed symptoms of COVID-19 symptom checker

 - Patients that attend for face-to-face appointments will be seen by a clinician wearing full PPE.
 Areas are cleaned in between appointments.
 This means that face-to-face appointment capacity is reduced.
-An example of this is our phlebotomy service which is usually a 5 minute appointment is now 10 minutes.
+An example of this is our phlebotomy service which is usually a 5 minute appointment but is now 10 minutes.
 We have limited capacity in the waiting room as we promote social distancing

 CHANGES TO PRESCRIPTIONS:

 To help protect patients and our staff by reducing the need for patients to visit our Practices to request prescriptions, we have changed our prescription request process and and wish to avoid accepting paper prescriptions.
 You can request medication in the following ways:

 - SystmOnline service If you are not signed up call us on 023 9285 1199 between 2pm and 5pm.
 Registration is easy, all you will need is an email address and to answer some security questions to confirm your ID